Ryanjwoodward/Project-Radiant/README.md

 # Project-Radiant
-This Repor contains the Proof-of-Concept Radio Board project.
-That demonstrates the ability to transmit video data over radio
+This Repo contains the Proof-of-Concept Radio Board project to show large data can be transmitted over Radio.